insidegui/libav-ios-build/README.md

 ### Step 1: Get a copy of libav

-[Download the latest version of libav](https://libav.org/download/) (this script was tested with version 11.4).
+[Download the latest version of libav](https://libav.org/download/) (this script was last tested with version 12).
 Extract the zip/tarball.

 ### Step 2: Clone this repository

-Go to the directory where you have libav extracted and clone this repo.
+Clone this repo and copy all `.sh` files to the directory where you extracted libav.

 	git clone https://github.com/insidegui/libav-ios-build.git